nishmishra15/nishmishra15.github.io/_pages/about.md

   - /about.html
 ---

 I am Nishchaya Kumar Mishra, a PhD scholar in the Department of Civil Engineering at Indian Inatitute of Technology Gandhinagar, India.
-My current work at IIT Gandhinagar lies at the inetrsection of control algorithms and indoor air quality.
+My current work at IIT Gandhinagar lies at the intersection of control algorithms and indoor air quality.
 The overarching goal is to develop physics-driven and aritificial intelligence control algorithms that are deployable at community scale.

 Themes of my PhD work and highlights:
 ---